Layout Components

 Column Properties Defines the number of columns available in the layout.
 Once configured, components can be added by dragging and dropping them into each column’s drop zone.

-Auto Adjust Columns Automatically shifts column positions if all components in one column are hidden, ensuring a balanced layout.
+Auto Adjust Columns Automatically shifts column positions if all nested components in one column are hidden, ensuring a balanced layout.

 To evenly distribute columns across the form’s width, ensure the combined width of all columns equals 12.
 This maintains consistent spacing and alignment.